ecuriotto/creditTemp/README.md

 ### Enable ACM event handler

+In 7.9.x:
 Go in the preference of your Studio, in the Server settings category, in Tomcat JVM arguments, set the `com.bonitasoft.engine.plugin.acm.REGISTER_ACM_HANDLER` property to `true` (`false` by default)
+In 7.10+:
+Go in the preference of your Studio, in the Server settings category, check Enable ACM event handler

 ### Deploy the application

+In 7.10+ just use the Deploy... action to deploy the project.

 1. Deploy the Rest API extension
 1. Deploy all the processes